sruthi-kurra/fraud-detection-gnn/README.md

 ## Future Improvements

-- [ ] Swap GraphSAGE for a heterogeneous GNN (e.g. HGT or HAN) to model account, device, and merchant nodes as distinct types instead of collapsing them into one graph
-- [ ] Add edge features (transaction amount, time delta) instead of relying solely on shared-attribute edges
 - [ ] Tune the classification threshold per-model to directly compare precision/recall at matched operating points
 - [ ] Package the trained GraphSAGE model behind a simple inference script for scoring new transactions

----

-## Resume Highlights

-- Built an end-to-end graph ML pipeline for fraud detection on the 590K-row IEEE-CIS dataset.
-- Converted raw tabular transaction data into a relational graph (13,553 nodes, 2.3M edges) based on shared behavioral attributes.
-- Implemented and trained a GraphSAGE GNN for node-level fraud classification using PyTorch Geometric.
-- Benchmarked GNN performance against XGBoost and Random Forest baselines, nearly doubling fraud precision over XGBoost at matched ROC-AUC.